djipco/webmidi/website/api/classes/Message.md

 # Message

 The `Message` class represents a single MIDI message.
-It has several properties that make it easy to make sense of the binaru data it contains.
+It has several properties that make it easy to make sense of the binary data it contains.

 **Since**: 3.0.0